Spin Squeezing with Magnetic Dipoles: Outlook

 In this work, we have demonstrated that the native magnetic dipole-dipole interactions of neutral atoms, despite their finite-range nature and susceptibility to microscopic details, are excellent for generating strong spin squeezing with applications to quantum metrology.
 Our mean field observations indicate that the observed squeezing should continue to scale to thousands of atoms given realistic improved phase and amplitude control of the microwave field.
 We have also investigated the effects of itinerancy, an open question in the context of quantum-enhanced metrology, and found it can be harnessed to improve both spin coherence and squeezing, even reaching the all-to-all OAT limit for dipolar systems.
 Furthermore, our work requires only itinerant dipoles, suggesting a path to quantum-enhanced metrology in ultracold molecular platforms.

-The realized interaction and subsequent squeezing is generalizable to most neutral atoms.
+The realized interaction and subsequent squeezing are generalizable to most neutral atoms, and scale with system size.
 A spin-exchange interaction on a magnetically insensitive transition is present in any atomic state with non-zero electronic and nuclear spins (see Methods).
 Such an interaction has already been observed through its effect on the microwave clock transition frequency of $^{87}$Rb \cite{zou_magnetic_2020}.
 Importantly, this is also applicable to optical clocks, as the $^{3}$P$_2$ metastable states of $^{87}$Sr and $^{173}$Yb host magnetically insensitive qubits with twice the interaction strength used in this work (see Methods) \cite{ludlow_optical_2015}.
-For systems of as few as $4,000$ atoms, with the interactions explored in this work, well beyond $\qty{-20}{dB}$ of squeezing is predicted \cite{perlin_spin_2020}, presenting a substantial potential improvement in clock precision.
+Furthermore, squeezing in a 2D system with $1/r^3$ interactions (such as in this work) is believed to scale with atom number; for as few as $4,000$ atoms, well beyond -20~dB of squeezing is predicted \cite{perlin_spin_2020}, presenting a substantial potential improvement in clock precision.

 The platform presented here has broad utility in quantum simulation and metrology.
 With tunable itinerancy, site-resolved imaging, and high-filling fractions, we can explore the dynamics and phases of itinerant XXZ interacting fermions such as the $t$-$J$ model.
 Further comprehensive investigation regarding the effect of kinetic temperature on squeezing and ordering may inform strategies for adding itinerancy to systems for metrological improvement.
 For example, there are untapped regimes where tunneling energies are comparable to the single particle dipolar interaction, achievable by choosing states in $^{167}$Er with up to \qty{4}{Hz} (\qty{9}{Hz}) interaction strength with (without) a magic B field, that should generate entanglement between the kinetic and spin sectors.